 5. For Name, copy and paste the value from the Host/Name field (#1 in the screenshot below).

-6. We'll use the next field (where it says "Click to configure") to enter the Value/Alias To value (#2 in the screenshot below).
+6. We'll use the next field, Domain name, to enter the Value/Alias To value (#2 in the screenshot below).

-8. Finally, ensure that the "cloud" shown to the right of your new record is gray.
+8. Ensure that the "cloud" shown to the left of the "Add Record" button is gray.
 If an orange cloud is shown, click it to turn it gray:

 You can wait a few minutes and click "Verify DKIM" in Jilt, which should verify that you've added the record successfully.
 In rare cases, it can take up to 48 hours to update, but if you've waited a few hours and the DKIM is still not verified, please get in touch with us so we can help.